-Although high-contrast patterns are good for infant development, the topponcino is best made in soft, soothing shades of solid color like white, grey, baby blue or blush.
+Although high-contrast patterns are good for infant development, the topponcino is best made in soft, soothing shades of solid color like white or grey.
 This ensures your baby’s new environment is relaxing and calm, as patterned topponcinos could distract from the comforting and soothing support provided by the topponcino.

 The ideal topponcino is sewn into oval measuring 26 inches x 17 inches x 1 inch.
 The oval shape allows the pillow to envelope your baby while supporting the neck, but without the risk of square corners covering their face.

 The length and width provide enough space to fit your entire infant’s body, without excess fabric to overwhelm the baby.
 This creates the ideal combination of coziness and support.